 The Volkswagen camper van has undergone quite a journey since it was initially introduced as a concept sketch in 1947, going on to become an instantly recognisable cultural icon over the decades.
 Nowadays, these ‘vans continue to offer comfortable and innovative bases, both for driving as every day vehicles and for touring in.
 In this guide, we’re rounding up the best VW campervans.

-In this guide, we’re sharing our pick of the best VW campervans, including an award-winner from the Practical Motorhome Awards 2024.
+In this guide, we’re sharing our pick of the best VW campervans, including an award-winner from the Practical Motorhome Awards 2025.
 We’ve also included models from previous years, so you’ll have options to consider if you’re looking to buy used.
+This year’s winner is the Eriba Car 602 – our judging panel were impressed by the VW Crafter-based ‘van, liking its neat design, roomy washroom and how it encourages al fresco dining.

 The best Volkswagen camper van: